Support Lalouet, a wellness shop born out of a struggle

 Together, let’s fight against fibromyalgia

-I've been living with fibromyalgia since 2008, but it wasn't until 2023 that I finally got an official diagnosis.
-Fibromyalgia is an invisible illness that is often difficult to diagnose and affects many people in France.
+I have been living with fibromyalgia since 2008, but it wasn’t until 2023 that I finally received an official diagnosis.
+Fibromyalgia is an invisible condition that is often difficult to diagnose, affecting many people in France.
 Unfortunately, it is still not recognised as a disability, which complicates care and treatment.

-In addition to fibromyalgia, I suffer from a number of associated syndromes that make my daily life even more difficult, such as :
+In addition to fibromyalgia, I suffer from several associated conditions that make my daily life even more difficult, such as:

 - Irritable bowel syndrome (recurring digestive problems).

-- Gynaecological problems such as papillomavirus, pelvic pain and other serious conditions.
+- Gynaecological problems such as HPV, pelvic pain, and other serious conditions.

-- Hypersensitivity to noise, light, sunlight, car headlights, and even television, making every daily activity difficult.
+- Hypersensitivity to noise, light, sunlight, car headlights, and even the television, which makes every daily activity difficult.

-- Hearing and concentration problems, with forgetfulness of words, difficulty finding sentences, or even saying words without realising it, which can be extremely confusing.
+- Hearing and concentration difficulties, including forgetting words, struggling to find the right phrases, or even saying words without realising it, which can be extremely confusing.

-- Lack of strength in the arms, hands and fingers, making simple gestures difficult to perform.
+- Loss of strength in the arms, hands and fingers, making simple movements difficult to perform.

-- Memory problems and occasions when tasks and events are forgotten.
+- Memory problems and moments of forgetting tasks and events.

-- Drug treatments (Doliprane, ibuprofen, tramadol, morphine, etc.) that only partially relieve the pain and cause serious side-effects such as mood disorders, depression and a loss of contact with the outside world.
+- Medication (Paracetamol, ibuprofen, tramadol, morphine, etc.) which only partially relieves the pain and causes serious side effects such as mood disorders, depression and a loss of connection with the outside world.

-This has prevented me from enjoying life's simple moments, and I haven't been able to go on holiday since 2017.
-This invisible disease affects every aspect of my daily life.
+This has prevented me from enjoying life’s simple pleasures, and I haven’t been able to go on holiday since 2017.
+This invisible condition affects every aspect of my daily life.

 Together, let’s fight against fibromyalgia